opendaylight/docs/docs/developer-guide/odl-sdni-developer-guide.rst

    aggregator.The RESTCONF protocol operates on a conceptual datastore defined with the YANG data modeling language.

--  SDNi Wrapper: SDNi BGP Wrapper will be responsible for the sharing and collecting information to/from federated controllers.
+-  SDNi Wrapper: SDNi Wrapper will be responsible for the sharing and collecting information to/from federated controllers.

 -  SDNi UI:This component displays the SDN controllers connected to each other.

 SDNi Aggregator
 ---------------